 - Soft Drinks like Soda

 Entertainment throughout the day, it is never a boring day with an all-inclusive package.
-Diffrence between All-inclusive and Fullboard, can be wide.
+Difference between All-inclusive and Fullboard can be wide.
 While at it read other confusing words in the Travel & Hospitality Industry.

 Will it be the one for you?